-The face is the mirror of the mind, but the face is a mirror of our nutritional status also.
+Indeed… Not only is the mirror of the mind, but the face is a mirror of our nutritional status also.
 Our skin, hair, nails show the correct picture of our internal body.
-So to keep this picture beautiful it is important to take good overall care of ourselves.
-This care includes taking a well balanced diet (for beauty from within) along with a regular skin and hair care regime.
+So to keep this picture beautiful, it is important to take good overall care of ourselves.
+This care includes taking a well-balanced diet (for beauty from within) with regular skin and hair care regime.

 Include all these beauty nutrients in your daily diet and observe the transformation unfold before your eyes.